Antiferromagnetism, charge density wave, and d-wave superconductivity in the extended $t$--$J$--$U$ model: role of intersite Coulomb interaction and a critical overview of renormalized mean field theory: Methods

 where the effective parameters appearing in this Hamiltonian are defined as

-By using the concept of the effective Hamiltonian one can derive the self-consistent equations for $P_{ij}$ and $S_{ij}$, which can be then solved numerically.
-Such a procedure has to be supplemented with the concomitant energy minimization with respect to the variational parameter $x$.
-After determination of the value of $x$, together with those of the paramagnetic and superconducting lines, one can evaluate the so-called correlated superconducting gap defined as $\Delta_{G|ij}\equiv \langle\Psi_G|\hat{c}^{\dagger}_{i\uparrow}\hat{c}^{\dagger}_{j\downarrow}|\Psi_G\rangle/\langle\Psi_G|\Psi_G\rangle$, which represents the corresponding order parameter.
+By using the above concept of the effective Hamiltonian one can derive the self-consistent equations for $P_{ij}$ and $S_{ij}$, which can then be solved numerically (cf. Ref. \cite{Kaczmarczyk2014}).
+Such a procedure has to be supplemented with the concomitant energy minimization with respect to the wave-function variational parameter $x$.
+After determination of the value of $x$, together with those of the paramagnetic and superconducting lines, one can evaluate the so-called correlated superconducting gap in the Gutzwiller state defined as $\Delta_{G|ij}\equiv \langle\Psi|\hat{c}^{\dagger}_{i\uparrow}\hat{c}^{\dagger}_{j\downarrow}|\Psi\rangle/\langle\Psi|\Psi\rangle$, which represents the physical order parameter.

 It should be noted that during the calculations one may limit to the terms with lines that correspond to distances smaller than $R_{\textrm{max}}$, as $P_{ij}$ and $S_{ij}$ with increasing distance $|\Delta \mathbf{R}_{ij}|=|\mathbf{R}_i-\mathbf{R}_j|$ lead to systematically smaller contributions \cite{Kaczmarczyk2015}.
 In our calculations we have taken $\Delta R_{max}^2=10$, which for the case of square lattice in a spatially homogeneous state and for the $d$-wave pairing symmetry, leads to 5 different superconducting lines.
 Each of those lines has its correspondant in the correlated state.
 The following notation is used in the subsequent discussion